Self Care and Leadership

 Self-Care and Leadership

-There are many aspects to what makes a great Leader, and with three decades in the industry, training and developing the Leadership teams of organisations across all flavours of business, we’ve seen the good and the bad many times.
+There are many aspects to what makes a great Leader, and we’ve seen the good – and the bad – many times.

 Good leaders care about their people, above all else.

-Focus on your people – on ensuring that they are thriving in their work, are developing in the direction they want for their career ambitions, and that they feel supported and valued in their role, and your business will thrive under their hand.
+Focus on your people – on guaranteeing that they are thriving in their work, are developing in the direction they want for their personal and career ambitions, and that they feel supported and valued in their role.

-As business leaders it’s absolutely vital that you encourage your team to focus on that self-care, and on nurturing their personal and individual needs, wants and requirements in order to be their healthiest, most content self – and that translates into their performance at work.
+As business leaders (and as people…) it’s vital to encourage your team to focus on self-care, and on nurturing their personal and individual needs, wants and requirements.
+Meeting those needs means that they can be their healthiest, most content self – and that will translate into their performance at work.

-Conversely, if you build, live and breathe a culture where your people matter most, where they are able to meet their needs for self-care and well-being, and where their interests, goals and achievements are celebrated, you will encourage commitment in return, and see excellent staff retention, as well as achieving those all-important targets.
+If you live and breathe a culture where your people matter – where they are able to meet their individual needs for self-care and well-being, and where their interests, goals and achievements are celebrated – you will see commitment in return.
+Your organisation will benefit from excellent staff retention, as well as achieving those all-important targets.

 ASK Coaching Programmes are tailored to your specific needs